 The purpose of a correction is to get a behavior change.
 It’s not to punish a dog.

 Wait, what?
 In behavior science, the definition of punishment is about behavior change.

 The reasons for avoiding the use of the word “punishment” are pretty obvious.
 In a world where positive reinforcement-based training is becoming more well known, many potential clients would not like the idea that a trainer may hurt their dog or instruct them to do so.
 So trainers who do use positive punishment often call it something else.

-Many also use the word “punishment,” but they use the lay definition of the word instead of the behavior science definition.
-That way they can claim not to use it.
+Some trainers do use the word “punishment,” but they use the lay definition of the word instead of the behavior science definition.
 The lay definition is associated with retribution and cruelty.
 Many such trainers use the word “punishment” to mean doing something harsh to the dog in a fit of emotion, and state that they don’t believe in doing that.
 They reserve the word correction to mean something planned, deliberate, and by implication less severe.
 And they often call it “communication” or “getting the dog’s attention” or some other benign-sounding phrase.

 Defining “Correction” This Way Is a Red Flag